-Southwest Florida Crime Stoppers is asking for the public’s help identifying and tracking down the man who gunned down the manager of the TJ Maxx department store earlier this week.
+Southwest Florida Crime Stoppers is asking for the public’s help identifying and tracking down two masked men who attempted to carjack a hotel employee earlier this month.

 The victim told detectives that he had just arrived at work at the Hilton Garden Inn, located at 16410 Corporate Commerce Way, Fort Myers, around 7:30 a.m. on Thursday, April 2, when two unknown men started yelling at him.
 The men quickly approached the victim and demanded his car keys, with one of the suspects brandishing a black and silver semi-automatic gun.

 Two new photos, as well as video, from Monday night’s robbery at the Subway in Bonita Springs, is now available.
 Attached are two enhanced photos of the suspect (in .png files), as well as a video of the suspect entering the store.

 Anyone with information on the identity of the suspect is asked to call Crime Stoppers at 1-800-780-TIPS (8477).
 All callers will remain anonymous and will be eligible for a cash reward of up to $1,000.
 Tips may also be made online at www.swflcrimestoppers.org or by texting a tip to CRIMES (274637) Keyword: REWARD.

 Anonymous donor increases reward in unsolved Cape homicide

 In hopes of generating new leads in the 2014 murder of Cape Coral resident Al Griffiths, Southwest Florida Crime Stoppers is working with an anonymous donor who this afternoon has pledged a $9,000 reward for information leading to the arrest and conviction of the man responsible for gunning down a manager in front of his workplace.